You have no items in your shopping cart.

-- Pour milk into an oven-safe 9x13-inch casserole dish and place in oven.
-Bake for 4 to 5 hours until a golden-brown crust forms on top of the milk.
+Pour milk into an oven-safe 9x13-inch casserole dish.
+Bake 4-5 hours until a golden-brown crust forms on top of the milk.

-- Remove from oven and let cool slightly so the crust can be removed.
+Remove from oven and cool slightly so the crust can be removed.
 The milk should be a light tan.
-Continue to cool to between 105°F and 115°F. (At this point, the baked milk is very sweet with caramel notes.
-You can stop here, fi you like, and chill for a sweet, rich milk, or continue with the fermentation.)
+Continue to cool to 70°-77°F. At this point, the baked milk is very sweet with caramel notes.
+You can stop here, if you like, and chill for a sweet, rich milk, or continue with the fermentation.

-- While the milk is cooling, get your vessel ready.
-A Yogotherm, or a similar type of thermos incubator, will work well.
-Pour the milk into the vessel and stir in 1/4 cup of buttermilk.
+While the milk is cooling, prepare a vessel for fermentation.
+A Yogotherm, or a similar type of thermos incubator, works well.
+Pour the baked milk into the vessel and stir in buttermilk.

-- Cover the container and leave it in a warm place for 10 to 12 hours or overnight.
+Cover the container and leave it in a warm place for 10-12 hours or overnight.

 Pour the finished ryazhenka into a bottle or pitcher and store in the refrigerator.
 It will be somewhat thick, much like drinkable yogurt.

 Ready for More Cultured Desserts?